 HRRP will provide applicants who qualify for replacement awards with 2-, 3-, and 4-bedroom singlewide or doublewide MHUs; all bedroom configurations include 2 bathrooms.
 Which unit configuration an applicant receives is based on the number of bedrooms present in the storm damaged property and the width (single or doublewide) of the storm damaged MHU, as verified by the damage assessment.
+If overcrowding exists, the program has elected to attempt to solve overcrowding situations to the extent they can be solved up to a maximum configuration of 4 bedrooms and 2 bathrooms for a MHU replacement, or a reconstruction.
+Policy exceptions are not required to solve overcrowding situations.

-Exceptions to replacement MHU bedroom configuration will only be considered if overcrowding exists within the home or if the applicant elects to reduce the number of bedrooms via scope reduction to reduce or eliminate a DOB gap.
+Exceptions to replacement MHU bedroom configuration will only be considered if the applicant elects to reduce the number of bedrooms via scope reduction to reduce or eliminate a DOB gap.

-- If the storm damaged property had two (2) bedrooms or fewer, the applicant will receive a 2-bedroom, 2-bathroom MHU. - If the storm damaged property had three (3) bedrooms, the applicant will receive a 3-bedroom, 2-bathroom MHU. - If the storm damaged property had four (4) bedrooms or more, the applicant will receive a 4-bedroom, 2-bathroom MHU.
+• If the storm damaged property had two (2) bedrooms or fewer, the applicant will receive a 2-bedroom, 2-bathroom MHU.

+- If the storm damaged property had three (3) bedrooms, the applicant will receive a 3-bedroom, 2-bathroom MHU. - If the storm damaged property had four (4) bedrooms or more, the applicant will receive a 4-bedroom, 2-bathroom MHU.